 Mr Zhou's A huge selection of dumplings.
 The pork, chives and Dumplings prawn are the most popular.
-Mount Eden Belly Worship Mount Eden A Chinese restaurant famous for their Lychee pork.
+Mount Eden Belly Worship A Chinaca ractaurant famous for their Lychae park.
+They Mount Eden A Chinese restaurant famous for their Lychee pork.
 They also have a vegan version, Bestie Café Overlooking Myers Park.
 A lovely place to sit with a Karangahape Road coffee and watch the people go by.
-Café Hanoi Britomart The best pho outside of Hanoi.
+5 1 Café Hanoi Britomart The best pho outside of Hanoi.
 FishSmith Fish and chips, but different.
 Their spiced fish tacos are Herne Bay amazing.
 The chips are pretty great too.
-5 Come here to try the unusual flavours.
+5 5 1 1 55 Come here to try the unusual flavours.
 These ice creams Giapo ice cream taste and look amazing.
-Auckland CBD Green Door Pizza A funky little spot serving American-style pizzas at a Commercial Bay great price.
+Auckland CBD 5 Green Door Pizza A funky little spot serving American-style pizzas at a Commercial Bay great price.
 Their Margherita is very cheesy and very good.
 Hapunan Huapai Delicious Filipino food.
 Try the fried chicken bao buns.
 Authentic Northwest Chinese hand-pulled noodles.
 King Made Noodles Made fresh every day.
 Try the homemade braised beef Auckland CBD noodles.
 Nol Pancake Rosedale Korean pancakes (or hotteok) packed with tasty fillings and cooked until crisp.
 Try the potato and cheese one.
 OCKHEE An authentic Korean restaurant with delicious hot pots.
-Ponsonby Road , , , , , , , , , , , , , , , , , , ,
+Ponsonby Road 1